RedRichard/Philosopher-s-Problem/README.md

 Arguments must be integers.
 An error is displayed otherwise.

-If no argument is provided, the program runs using a default number of 5 philosophers, whose names a read from the xml file: **philosophers.xml**.
+If no argument is provided, the program runs using a default number of 5 philosophers, whose names are read from the xml file: **philosophers.xml**.
 If no file exists, a new one is created.

 ![Python Execution](https://github.com/RedRichard/Philosopher-s-Problem/blob/master/programScreenshots/pythonExecution.png)